-We travelled with my parents on this trip, so stayed in the largest – Castle Cottage – which was built in the 1850s and has three comfortable bedrooms.
-At the end of 2016, Press Mains was taken over by new owners who have renovated the holiday cottages and improved the farm.
+We were travelling with my parents, so stayed in the largest – Castle Cottage – which has three bedrooms.
+At the end of 2016, Press Mains was taken over by new owners who have renovated the cottages and improved the farm.

-ARE MUDDY PAWS WELCOME?
-Yes, all the cottages are dog-friendly with bowls, biscuits and blankets provided.
-Dogs are welcome to explore the site on-lead and each property has a secure enclosed garden so your four-legged friend will be able to enjoy all the sights, sounds and smells of a working farm.
+Pets are allowed in all of the cottages and bowls, biscuits and blankets are provided.
+Dogs are welcome to explore the site on-lead and each property has an enclosed garden so your four-legged friend will be able to enjoy all the sights, sounds and smells of the farm.
 Ernie was very interested in the resident pheasants!

-AND WHEN I’M DOG TIRED?
 The country-style cottages are a real home-from-home and have everything you need for a relaxing break.
-Castle Cottage is ideal for families with two bathrooms – one on each floor – a master bedroom and two twins, one of which is downstairs.
-There’s a fully-fitted kitchen, a large flatscreen TV and DVD player, plus free wifi and an iPod dock.
+Three-bed Castle Cottage, which dates back to the 1850s, is ideal for families with two bathrooms – one on each floor.
+There’s also a fully-fitted kitchen, a large flatscreen TV and DVD player, plus free wifi and an iPod dock.
 Some of the cottages even have Jacuzzi baths.

-If you visit during the chilly winter months, you can also cosy up in front of the wood burner in the lounge or rely on the eco-friendly biomass boiler to keep you nice and warm.
+If you visit during the winter months, you can cosy up in front of the wood burner in the lounge.
+Alternatively, the eco-friendly biomass boiler will keep you nice and warm.

 Coldingham is also where you’ll find the nearest pub – The New Inn.
 Dogs are allowed in the lounge bar and the food is excellent.

-WHAT I LOVED: The peace and tranquillity, the amazing night skies full of stars
+The peace and tranquility, the amazing night skies full of stars

-GET ON THE DOG AND BONE: Short breaks at Castle Cottage, which sleeps six, start from around £250 for three nights.
-To find out more, visit pressmainsfarmcottages.co.uk or call 07802 213515.
+Short breaks at Castle Cottage, which sleeps six, start from around £250 for three nights.
+To find out more, visit the Press Mains Farm website or call 07802 213515.